thegreenpaladin/SportsApp/README.md

 # SportsApp

-A sports app built with React Native for my course assignment.
-It lets user view the fixtures for two popular sports (i.e., Cricket and Snooker).
-I have implemented React Native Navigation (Stack and Tab Navigation) and data-fetching through APIs.
+A sports app built using react native for my course assignment.
+Lets users view the fixtures for two popular sports (i.e., Cricket and Snooker).

+Implemented react native navigation (stack, tab) and used a third-party API to fetch match details.